 Since May 2018, authorities in Saudi Arabia have arrested some of the country’s most prominent women human rights defenders.
 These courageous activists have peacefully advocated for the right of women to drive, an end to the male guardianship system, and for justice and equality.
-They were charged with bogus offenses.
-Many were convicted.
-All have now been conditionally released from prison but prevented them from continuing their activism or traveling outside Saudi Arabia.
+They have been charged with bogus offenses.
+Most were conditionally released from prison but prevented them from continuing their activism or traveling outside Saudi Arabia.
+Some remain on trial; others have been convicted.

 - What can I do?